aphiria/docs/routing.md

 </div>
 <div class="context-library" markdown="1">

+Let's register our constraint with the constraint factory.
 You can register the constraint manually:

 ```php
 use Aphiria\Routing\UriTemplates\Constraints\RouteVariableConstraintFactory;